 If you notice any of the above warning signs that you may need a ballast replacement, you can test the ballast using a multimeter, a useful tool that measures electrical current.
 See Choose the Best Electrical Testers and Meters for help choosing a multimeter.

-Although the instructions for testing a ballast may vary slightly depending on the type and your multimeter, here is a general overview for testing a ballast.
+Although the instructions for testing a ballast may vary depending on the ballast type and your multimeter, here is a general overview for testing a ballast:

-1. Turn off the power to the lighting fixture at the breaker box, then remove the casing and the bulb.
+1. Turn off the power to the light fixture at the breaker box, and test to ensure the power is off.
+Then remove the casing and the bulb.

 2. Disconnect the ballast and examine it carefully.
 If you notice any burn marks, you should replace the ballast.